OfficeDev/Microsoft-Teams-Samples/samples/bot-sso-adaptivecard/csharp/BotSsoAdaptivecard/README.md

 urlFragment: officedev-microsoft-teams-samples-bot-sso-adaptivecard-csharp
 ---

-# Teams Conversation Bot SSO Adaptivecard
+# Teams Auth Bot

-Teams Bot with SSO using Bot Framework v5.
+Bot Framework v4 bot using Teams authentication

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to get started with SSO in a bot for Microsoft Teams.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to get started with authentication in a bot for Microsoft Teams.

-The focus of this sample is how to use the Bot Framework support for OAuth SSO in your bot.
+The focus of this sample is how to use the Bot Framework support for oauth in your bot.
 Teams behaves slightly differently than other channels in this regard.
-Specifically an Invoke Activity is sent to the bot rather than the Event Activity used by other channels. _This Invoke Activity must be forwarded to the dialog if the OAuthPrompt is being used._ This is done by subclassing the ActivityHandler and this sample includes a reusable TeamsActivityHandler.
+Specifically an Invoke Activity is sent to the bot rather than the Event Activity used by other channels.
+This Invoke Activity must be forwarded to the dialog if the OAuthPrompt is being used.
+This is done by subclassing the ActivityHandler and this sample includes a reusable TeamsActivityHandler.
 This class is a candidate for future inclusion in the Bot Framework SDK.

-The sample uses the bot authentication capabilities in [Azure Bot Service](https://docs.botframework.com), providing features to make it easier to develop a bot that authenticates users to various identity providers such as Azure AD (Azure Active Directory), GitHub, Uber, etc. The OAuth token is then used to make basic Microsoft Graph queries.
+The sample uses the bot authentication capabilities in [Azure Bot Service](https://docs.botframework.com),providing features to make it easier to develop a bot that authenticates users to various identity providers such as Azure AD (Azure Active Directory), GitHub, Uber, etc. The OAuth token is then used to make basic Microsoft Graph queries.

-> IMPORTANT: The manifest file in this app adds "token.botframework.com" to the list of `validDomains`.
+> IMPORTANT: The manifest file in this app adds "token.botframework.com" to the list of validDomains.
 This must be included in any bot that uses the Bot Framework OAuth flow.

+> IMPORTANT: Teams SSO only works in 1-1 chats, and not group contexts.

 ## Interaction with app